Yuyi-Liu/CAVR/README.md

 # CAVR
-CVPR 2024.
-Complete visual rearrangement task without any category information.
+We complete the visual rearrangement task without any category information.